 Taking the GED test

 The test is taken entirely on a computer.
 Once you are granted access to the testing room, you will be assigned a computer workstation.
 The testing center staff will instruct you on how to log onto the system.
 When you do, the appropriate test will automatically load.
-There are four individual GED modules, or subtests, that may be completed in as many as two years in practically all states.
+There are four individual GED modules, or subtests, that may be completed separately.
 The testing fields are Mathematical Reasoning, Science, Social Studies, and Reasoning through Language Arts.
 The tests are generally offered in English and Spanish.